begleee/begleee/README.md

   - Vite, npm, node, git, github
 - Currently learning React.js

-- Find me on tg: @achIIes
+- Find me on tg: @achiIIes

 Here you can check the projects that Ive done. :bowtie: